Toko Ekambi propels Olympique Lyon past AS Monaco

 Elsewhere, Sinaly Diomande (Cote d'Ivoire) and Mali's Habib Keita were unused substitutes.

-This result sees Lyon overtake Monaco in the table up to fifth place having accrued 16 points from ten matches.
+This result sees Lyon overtake Monaco on the table and go up to fifth place having accrued 16 points from ten matches.